Billy1900/Awesome-AI-for-cybersecurity/README.md

 ## 1. Introduction
 First, beginners should look at machine learning tasks and its applications.
 I wrote a [machine learning blog](https://github.com/Billy1900/Awesome-Machine-Learning) including CV (CNN,GAN), RL, GNN, NLP.

+Additionally, developers still need to know more about security/cybersecurity, here is the [awesome list of security tool and knowledge.](security.md)

 Then, let's turn to AI for cybersecurity.

 The first dimension is a goal or a task.
 According to Gartner’s PPDR model, all security tasks can be divided into five categories: